Sheri Joseph

 - Biography

-She was recently featured in Vanity Fair along with other Atlanta women writers along with other Atlanta women writers and chosen as one of Creative Loafing‘s “20 People to Watch in 2013.” .
+She has been featured in Vanity Fair and chosen as one of Creative Loafing‘s “20 People to Watch.”

 - Publications